act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Expectation 1

-For the test target a [user interface component][] is provided to pause, stop, hide or alter the frequency of the changes of the [text content][].
+For the test target a [user interface component][] is provided to pause, stop, hide or alter the frequency of the changes of the [visible text content][].

 **Note**: If there is more than one test target, a single [user interface component][] may be used to pause, stop, hide or alter the frequency for all test targets.